JainAbhi2411/CampusNest/README.md

 1. Create a feature branch
 2. Make your changes
-3. Run `npm run lint` to check code quality
-4. Commit with descriptive message
+3. Commit with descriptive message
-5. Push and create a pull request
+4. Push and create a pull request

 ### Commit Convention